orgcandman/ovs/INSTALL.DPDK.md

      * vhost-sock-dir
      Option to set the path to the vhost_user unix socket files.

+     * vhost-sock-owner
+     Option to set the file-system ownership of the vhost_user unix socket files.

+     * vhost-sock-dir
+     Option to set the file-system permissions of the vhost_user unix socket files.

      NOTE: Changing any of these options requires restarting the ovs-vswitchd application.